Coupang Inc. (CPNG) Shares Up Despite Recent Market Volatility

 CPNG’s Market Performance

-The stock of Coupang Inc. (CPNG) has seen a 7.46% increase in the past week, with a 7.02% rise in the past month, and a 7.53% gain in the past quarter.
-The volatility ratio for the week is 2.60%, and the volatility levels for the past 30 days are at 3.51% for CPNG.
-The simple moving average for the last 20 days is 11.80% for CPNG stock, with a simple moving average of -4.99% for the last 200 days.
+CPNG’s stock has seen a 5.24% increase for the week, with a 10.22% rise in the past month and a 9.25% gain in the past quarter.
+The volatility ratio for the week is 2.52%, and the volatility levels for the past 30 days are at 3.43% for Coupang Inc. The simple moving average for the last 20 days is 13.17% for CPNG stock, with a simple moving average of -3.04% for the last 200 days.

 Analysts’ Opinion of CPNG